-2. Every individual possesses a dynamic hierarchy of issues that stems from the dominant issue.
-In attempting to address the issue "successful existence," every individual generates a unique hierarchy of issues through repeated disaggregation - a direct consequence of life's inner urge to perceive the composition of the environment.
-This hierarchy is termed The Hierarchical Issues Tree.
-(See the exhibit "The Process of Issue Disaggregation.")
+2. Every individual possesses a dynamic hierarchy of needs that stems from the dominant need.

+In attempting to address the need "successful existence," every individual generates a unique hierarchy of needs through repeated disaggregation - a direct consequence of life's inner drive to perceive the composition of the environment.
+This hierarchy is termed The Hierarchical Tree of Needs.
+(See the illustration "The Process of Need Disaggregation.")

-Specifically, when attempting to address an issue, an individual's obvious and natural instinct is to look for a solution that matches the issue.
-However, if the issue is highly complex and has no direct solution, the individual will move on to break down the issue into subordinated, less complex issues that might already have existent solutions.
-If the new issues also have no known direct solutions, the individual will continue the disaggregation process.
-And so, this cascading process will continue until the resulting issues match existent solutions known to the individual.
+Specifically, when attempting to address a need, an individual's obvious and natural instinct is to look for a solution that matches the need.
+However, if the need is highly complex and has no direct solution, the individual will move on to break down the need into subordinated, less complex needs that might already have existent solutions.
+If the new needs also have no known direct solutions, the individual will continue the disaggregation process.
+And so, this cascading process will continue until the resulting needs match existent solutions known to the individual.